One Man and his baby (and his boat)…

 In The Love Boat, a lengthy nine season series he starred as the Captain of The Pacific Princess cruise boat in all 250 episodes of this series.
 This role was also his in one of the three pilot movies, and all those reunion movies.
 I believe that best of his storylines was when we saw him, as a father to wee Vicki (Jill Whelan).
 Whelan joined the cast as an eleven-year-old kid in the second season.
 Vickie’s backstory was that she was the child of one of his old girlfriends, who sadly passed away.

-Gavin McLeod also starred in those crossover The Love Boat episodes with other Aaron Spelling shows.
+Gavin McLeod also starred in the crossover The Love Boat episodes with other Aaron Spelling shows.
 These included one where the cast hooked up for a joint storyline with the series Charlie’s Angels (1979).
 Here the Angels – including newcomer Tiffany (Shelley Hack) – join the love boat looking for an art thief.
-With one of the girls, Kris (Cheryl Ladd) falling hook. line and sinker for him.
+One of the girls, Kris (Cheryl Ladd) falls hook. line and sinker for him.
 This show was number one in the ratings and he was joined by some of his Love Boat cast.

 The Love Boat crew also appeared en masse in a reunion TV Movie, The Love Boat: Valentine’s Day Voyage (1990).
 Inevitably later the show and the roles were rebooted, but MacLeod as Stubing – with Stubing now a Cruise Ship inspector – and his crew starred in another cross over episode with this new crew in Love Boat: The Next Wave (1998-99).